Stamp Out Hunger Food Drive: Donations

-The Stamp Out Hunger Food Drive will take donations of nonperishable foods in non-breakable containers such as cereals, dry milk, cereal bars, baby formula, canned fruit, canned vegetables, canned meats and fish, boxed or canned juices, canned soups, peanut butter, boxed instant food, pasta/boxed pasta, boxed rice and dried beans.
+The Stamp Out Hunger Food Drive will take donations of nonperishable foods in non-breakable containers such as cereals, dry milk, cereal bars, baby formula, canned fruit, canned vegetables, canned meats and fish, boxed or canned juices, canned soups, peanut butter, boxed instant food, pasta/boxed pasta, boxed rice, and dried beans.

 Trademarks

 As of December 2015, the phrase "Stamp Out Hunger" is a registered trademark of the National Association of Letter Carriers.
 As of January 2017, the official logo of the Stamp Out Hunger Food Drive is a registered trademark of National Association of Letter Carriers.

 Spokespersons

-ActorEdward James Olmos is the official national spokesperson for the Stamp Out Hunger Food Drive.
+Actor Edward James Olmos is the official national spokesperson for the Stamp Out Hunger Food Drive.